-BEN-HUR is an epic masterpiece from 1959 starring Charlton Heston, which has now been re-imagined for the big screen in 3D.
+BEN-HUR is a cinematic masterpiece from 1959 starring Charlton Heston, which has now been re-imagined for the big screen in 3D.

 Story-line goes like this.
 Prince Judah Ben-Hur grows up in Jerusalem with his adopted brother Masala, who turns against him.
 Masala joins the Roman Army.
 Turns into a right douchebag (even more than before).
 Oh yes and sentences his brother to 5 years incarceration on board as a slave.
 Judah then of course escapes and seeks revenge for what Masala has done to his family.
 It does have a happy ending (of sorts).

 The opening of the new film tries to condense this all into one powerful summary as they tease out the lines ‘We have different gods Masala’ and ‘You’re my brother, always my brother’ to cement the over-arching themes for the film.
 Don’t miss the first 5 minutes.

 What didn’t quite work was the re-telling of the stories of Ben-Hur and Christ in parallel.

 Yes, Christ is beautiful, and kind, and we see various stories of his goodness which really gets on the nerves of the Romans.

 The lives of ben-Hur and Jesus intertwine and for a second they almost mirror each other.